msabolova149/Gamepad/README.md

 # Gamepad
 *Bachelor thesis*

 The aim of this thesis was to explore the possibilities of the Arduino controller to implement a gamepad with use of potentiometer.
-The reader is offered instructions for building his own gamepad from the hardware to the software part in this work, including a 3D case.
+The reader is offered instructions for building his own gamepad from the hardware to the software part, including a 3D case.
-Another intent of the work was to test the device on various games with target users/respondents and input lag testing.
+Another intent of the work was to test the device on various arcade games with target users/respondents and input lag testing.

 ### List of hardware components:
 * [Arduino Leonardo Board](https://techfun.sk/produkt/arduino-leonardo-original/)